- Employee Tuition Assistance

 - Productivity Enhancement Program (PEP)

-The Flex Spending Account is a negotiated program that helps State employees save money on their taxes.
+The Flex Spending Account is a negotiated program that helps eligible State employees save money on their taxes.
 The program offers three types of benefits:

 - Health Care Spending Account (HCSAccount)